 1. When Europeans came in contact with the Chickasaws, why did they call the Chickasaw High Minko' "king?"

-2. Piominko lived during a time of great change in the Chickasaw Nation.
-What steps did he take to deal with this change?
+2. Piominko lived during a time of great political and cultural change in the Chickasaw Nation.
+What steps did he take to deal with this great change?